-The health advantages of postbiotics have been examined extensively, with the greatest research done on butyrate.
-Research suggests that butyrate may help with gastrointestinal issues such IBS, IBD, poor digestion, etc.
+The health advantages of postbiotics have been examined extensively, with the most significant research done on butyrate.
+Research suggests that butyrate may help with gastrointestinal issues such as IBS, IBD, poor digestion, etc.

 Unfortunately, butyrate is considered an "unstable" chemical.
 As a result, it is metabolized before it reaches the lower intestine, where it needs to be to provide its astounding health benefits.
-The remedy is TRIbutyrate, which has been shown in clinical trials to deliver butyrate in its original form to the colon.
+The remedy is TRIbutyrate, shown in clinical trials to deliver butyrate in its original form to the colon.